 Different disease processes have been implicated with elevated platelets counts, white blood cells or red blood cells.
 While, in some cases, a pure cell line is affected, usually the condition can affect multiple cell lines.

 Patients with polycythemia vera present with elevated red blood cells in particular, but other cell lines can also be affected.
 Patients with polycythemia vera usually carry the genetic mutation JAK2V617F.
 They usually have no symptoms at the time of diagnosis; hence, the diagnosis is usually incidental.

 Men are more likely to be affected by polycythemia vera, patients are usually older than 60 years of age and a previous history of exposure to radiation can be elicited in a significant number of cases.

 Phlebotomy can be used to lower the iron load associated with an elevated red blood cell count.
 Hydroxyurea can be used to lower the number of red blood cells.
 Aspirin and antihistamines have been used to lower itchiness.

-Essential thrombocytosis is another example for the myeloproliferative disorders where the main cell line affected is the one responsible for the production of platelets.
+Essential thrombocytosis is another example of the myeloproliferative disorders where the main cell line affected is the one responsible for the production of platelets.
 Such patients are usually at an exquisitely high risk of thrombotic events, such as strokes and acute ischemic heart disease.
 Patients can also complain of headaches.

 Again, the elderly are more likely to develop the condition.
-Essential thrombocytosis is the only form of myeloproliferative disorders that is not associated with splenomegaly.
+Essential thrombocytosis is the only form of myeloproliferative disorders that are not associated with splenomegaly.
 Treatment is usually symptomatic and tailored against the thrombotic complications.

 Idiopathic myelofibrosis is a condition that is characterized by too much collagen production in the bone marrow.
-In contrast to the other forms of myeloproliferative disorders, patients with myelofibrosis have a reduced number of the different blood cell lines.
+In contrast to the other forms of myeloproliferative disorders, patients with myelofibrosis have a reduced number of different blood cell lines.

 Patients can develop anemia, weight loss and fever due to opportunistic infections and are at an increased risk of bleeding complications.
 Exposure to benzene and toluene has been linked to an increased risk of myelofibrosis.